Are you eligible for equity release?

 For example, some may have restrictions based on the location of the property or may not offer equity release on certain types of homes (like flats in high-rise buildings).

-A conversation with an equity release advisor can help you find out if your property might be suitable.
+A conversation with an equity release adviser can help you find out if your property might be suitable.

 How much could I access?

-Conditions such as the age of the youngest homeowner, your property value and whether it is a single or joint application can affect how much you may be able to release.
+Factors such as the age of the youngest homeowner, your property value and your individual needs can affect how much you may be able to release, including whether it’s a single or joint application.

-How much you could release also depends on other factors such as what you plan to use the money for, as it’s not advisable to release too much and end up paying unnecessary interest on the loan.
+It’s also crucial when speaking to adviser that you have an idea of what you plan to use the money for, as it’s not advisable to release too much and end up paying unnecessary interest on the loan.

 How you can enjoy spending the money is quite varied however, whether that’s on a holiday, home renovations, helping loved ones or supplementing your retirement finances.
-It does however require paying off any existing mortgage first.
+You must be aware that repaying any existing mortgage is a condition of equity release, but you can use the funds you release to do this.

 Is equity release a good idea for you?